aryarm/varCA/callers/README.md

 Each caller script must use the provided output directory path for all of its output.

 Besides this requirement, there is only one other: that at the end of its execution, the script create a TSV file (containing tab-separated values) named by the caller identifier followed by a ".tsv" extension.
-The TSV file must include the "CHROM", "POS", "REF", and "ALT" columns first (in that order!).
+The TSV file must include the "CHROM", "POS", and "ALT" columns first (in that order!).
-A header must be present in the TSV file but the "CHROM", "POS", "REF", and "ALT" columns do not need to be named as such.
+A header must be present in the TSV file but the "CHROM", "POS", and "ALT" columns do not need to be named as such.

 ### Caller scripts that depend on other scripts
 Some caller scripts must depend on a different script for special input.